Now is the Time for Chiropractors to Step into The Health Care Void

 Show Notes

-Welcome to Catch Up with ChiroTouch with Dr. Ronnie Simms, the educational and inspirational podcast series with chiropractic’s most influential speakers.
+Welcome to Catch Up with ChiroTouch with Dr. Ronnie Simms, the educational and inspirational podcast series featuring chiropractic’s most influential speakers.

 View Full Transcript